-Another reason why raw or uncooked eggs are a terrible idea for your four-legged friend is biotin deficiency.
-Raw eggs contain an enzyme that traps the available biotin, and the dog’s body can’t absorb it.
+Another reason why raw eggs are a terrible idea for your four-legged friend is biotin deficiency.
+Raw eggs contain an enzyme called avidin that traps the available biotin, and the dog’s body can’t absorb it.
 The lack of this vitamin worsens your pet’s hair and skin health.
 Besides, this deficiency is just as bad for digestion, metabolism, and cell malfunctions.

 So, can dogs eat raw eggs?
 The answer is a loud no.